piotrwitek/typesafe-actions/README.md

 ### createAction

-> create the action creator of a typesafe compatible action
+> create the action-creator of a typesafe compatible action

 ```ts
 // type only